Instagram users are less interested in sharing political images

 According to a study by researchers at the University of Missouri, users on the social platform Instagram are less likely to share political content, compared to other social platforms, like Facebook and Twitter.
 While there is quite a volume of users who share political images on Instagram, its significance for news organizations, in particular, is minimal, the findings suggest.

-“Some users said they felt badly about ‘liking’ a photo of a tragedy while others said they turn to other sources when they seek serious news stories.
+The study’s co-authors write: “Some users said they felt badly about ‘liking’ a photo of a tragedy while others said they turn to other sources when they seek serious news stories.
 Many people view Instagram as an oasis where they can escape from the troubles and concerns of everyday life.”

-From the study’s data, researchers established three types of user groups: Optimists (uplifting and funny images), Feature lovers (adventure and travel images), and News hounds (global culture and political images).
+From the study’s data, researchers established three types of user groups: Optimists (uplifting and funny images), feature lovers (adventure and travel images), and news hounds (global culture and political images).

-Simple, non-political images drew the most engagement from users.
-Instead, researchers found images that were both aesthetically pleasing and empowering garnished the more engagement.
+Based on the findings, researchers determined that simple, non-political images drew the most engagement from users.
+They also found images that were both aesthetically pleasing and empowering garnished more engagement.

-- People — the fewer the people in an image, the greater the likelihood that someone will comment on or like the photo.
+People — the fewer the people in an image, the greater the likelihood that someone will comment on or like the photo.
 Moreover, posts with visible facial features are more likely to draw engagements.

-- Watermarks — images with watermarks, or stamps, noting the image creator were more unpopular than original content without markings.
+Watermarks — images with watermarks, or stamps, noting the image creator were more unpopular than original content without markings.

-- Landmarks — participants were less likely to engage with posts that originated in their local community or featured recognizable landmarks, in favor of images showcasing exotic, unfamiliar locales.
+Landmarks — participants were less likely to engage with posts that originated in their local community or featured recognizable landmarks, in favor of images showcasing exotic, unfamiliar locales.